 Because the information submitted in vessel and dealer reports is confidential, it can only be provided, with limited exceptions, to the individual who submitted the information, unless that individual provides written authorization to the Agency to release it to someone else.
 Use this form to request catch/landings data.

-This packet includes guidance for researchers, particularly those involved in cooperative research, to assist with understanding whether an Exempted Fishing Permit (EFP), Temporary Possession Permit, Exempted Educational Activity Authorization (EEAA), or Letter of Acknowledgement (LOA) is an appropriate document to obtain prior to beginning a project.
-This packet includes a description of these different documents, with specific directions for requesting each type of document.
-For additional information about research permits and LOAs, please contact Ryan Silva, Cooperative Research Liaison at (978) 281-9326, or the Sustainable Fisheries Division at (978) 281-9315.
-Read the packet.
+This packet (LINK) includes guidance for researchers, particularly those involved in cooperative research, to assist with understanding whether an Exempted Fishing Permit (EFP), Letter of Acknowledgement (LOA), Exempted Educational Activity Authorization (EEAA), or Temporary Possession Permit is an appropriate document to obtain prior to beginning a project.
+For additional information about research permits and LOAs, please contact the Sustainable Fisheries Division at (978) 281-9315, or email email@example.com.